From Unreal Engine (https://vimeo.com/31193419)

 Lecture notes, programming resources, forum, and assignments are posted on Moodle.

-Game Programming introduces students to concepts of computer game development, including 2D and 3D modeling, character design, animation, game art, basic game AI, audio and video effects.
+Game Programming introduces students to concepts of computer game development, including scene modeling, character design, animation, game art, basic game AI, audio and video effects.
 The course will help students build the programming skills needed to turn ideas into games.
-Both runtime systems and the asset pipelines will be covered.
-Students will work on various game programming exercises with GLSL and Unity game engines.
+Students will work on various game programming exercises with the Unity game engine.

 The course has the following prerequisites for junior and senior CS majors: COMPSCI 220, COMPSCI 311, and MATH 235.
 MS/PhD students are assumed to have these equivalents from their undergraduate career.
 The course offers 3 credits.